kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 However, this academic project does not connect to a real payment gateway or banking system.

-Therefore, the **Failure Scenario** field is used as a **testing and demonstration mechanism**.
+Therefore, the **Failure Scenario** field is used as a **controlled testing and demonstration mechanism**.

-It allows the project evaluator or developer to intentionally simulate different payment failures and verify that the system responds correctly.
+It allows the developer, evaluator, or project demonstrator to intentionally reproduce different payment failure conditions.

 For example, selecting: